corsairmarks/nonbinary_leaders/mod/README.md

 	* Origin: Clone Army species that are infertile will not randomize their gender presentation
 	* Unfortunately, currently not able to offer an event to choose your starting ruler's pronouns without the portrait changing
 * 2.1.0 Improve gender presentation swaps to also use cloned leaders - leaders who alter their gender presentation now reliably have the correct portrait
-* 3.0.0 Update for compatibility with Stellaris version 3.2 "Herbert"
+* 3.0.0 Update for Stellaris version 3.6 "Orion" (also including changes from versions 3.5 "Fornax," 3.4 "Cepheus," 3.3 "Libra," and 3.2 "Herbert")
+	* Add support for legacy human portraits
 	* Add support for aquatic portraits with sexual dimorphism
+	* Add support for toxoid portraits with sexual dimorphism
 	* Use new `species_gender` trigger to support the new mono-gender species option for all base game for all portraits with sexual dimorphism (Paradox only added support for Humans)
-	* Substitute my nonbinary icon for the indeterminable one added in this patch
+	* Substitute my nonbinary icon for the indeterminable one added in Stellaris version 3.2 "Herbert"

 ## Source Code